facebook/react-native/docs/Libraries.md

 ### Step 1

-If the library has native code, there must be a `.xcodeproj` file inside it's folder.
+If the library has native code, there must be an `.xcodeproj` file inside it's folder.
 Drag this file to your project on Xcode (usually under the `Libaries` group on Xcode);